Understanding the Results of a Pediatric Refraction Eye Exam

 What Is a Refraction Test for Pediatric Patients?

 A refractive test is typically included in a pediatric eye exam.
 These tests evaluate how clearly young children can see by measuring how much light hits their retina—the nerve layer at the back of the eye.
 The test results can help determine if a patient needs an eyeglasses prescription or another type of vision correction.
+There are a few different types of refraction tests that your child's eye doctor may perform, including:

 • A computerized test that uses a machine to determine how much light is moving through your child's eyes.